 Engineering is the 6th most popular degree college students are trying to get, according to collegefactual.com.
-So, what makes these degrees such a hot commodity?
+So, what makes these engineering degrees such a hot commodity?
 Once they graduate, there is a huge demand for excellent engineers with a handsome starting salary to boot.
 According to the US Bureau of Labor Statistics, this occupation is expected to grow, bringing in at least 140,000 new jobs in the 2016-2026 decade, while also earning a median salary of $91,000.
 As popular as this degree is, finding the cheapest engineering degree can be a struggle.

 While many students want to get a great education to help them succeed in the real world, engineering degrees can be extremely costly, costing as much as $40,000.
 Fortunately, with the following list of colleges, you can still get an excellent education without going into debt.
 The information below is based on a two-year or four-year degree, but many engineers do go on to obtain a Master’s degree.
 This list should be an excellent starting point for your college education.

 |4||CUNY College of Staten Island||New York City, New York|